alexelwood14/bayes-neuropixel/results/poisson-process-model/24-06-22_09-53/readme.md

+chain = sample(model, MH(), 1000)

-This is the first successful chain to process for the Poisson Process Model
+This is the first successful chain to process for the Poisson Process Model.
+However, rhat values are far too high and ess is too low.
+An analysis of the chains shows that the sampler is not exploring the distribution fully and the density function of some of the parameters looks bimodal which may indicate a bottleneck in the geometry of the posterior (if my understanding is correct).